Stewartsville, New Jersey Revolutionary War Sites

 John Yard

-A plaque on the front of the church pays tribute to General William Maxwell, who is buried here:
+A plaque on the front of the church pays tribute to Brigadier-General Maxwell, who is buried here:

 Always a soldier, from private to general.
-With Braddock at Fort Duquense in 1755 and at Ticonderoga, Quebec and the Great Lakes in 1775.
-In provincial Congress of New Jersey October 23, 1776 Brigadier General in the Continental Army.
+With Braddock at Fort Duquesne in 1755 and at Ticonderoga, Quebec and the Great Lakes in 1775.
+In Provincial Congress of New Jersey.
+October 23, 1776 Brigadier General in the Continental Army.
 Fought in Canada, Brandywine, Germantown and at Valley Forge and Battles of Monmouth, Elizabeth, Scotch Plains, Connecticut Farms and Springfield.
 With Sullivan against Indians in 1779.
 Resigned July 25, 1780, elected to the assembly.